 - Preparing returns to regulators and relevant authorities including preparing income tax, capital gains tax, capital acquisition tax, Deposit Interest Retention Tax and other revenue returns.

-- Reporting to and, where relevant, conducting searches on the Central Credit Register and other industry registers.
+- Reporting to and, where relevant, conducting searches on the Central Credit Register, State registers (such as the Register of Beneficial Owners), and other industry registers.

 - Complying with binding requests from regulatory bodies, including the Central Bank of Ireland.